aws-samples/aws-dynamodb-examples/LoadS3toDynamoDB/README.md

+*Note: Since the publishing of this code example, DynamoDB has a [implemented Import for S3](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/S3DataImport.HowItWorks.html) as a feature into the service.
+This featre may fit your needs better and be cheaper than using this example code.*

 # Python script to load data from S3 into a new DynamoDB table
 Customers using cloud databases love the convenience of on demand backup and restore.
 With Amazon DynamoDB, you can specify a premium table protection service called Point In Time Recovery.